JoeMShanahan/DiscordBot/Privacy.md

 * When a user sends a message to the Bot via DM
 * When a user sends a message to a text channel
   * DiscordBot will only log text chat for channels that its applicable role (if any) has the "Read Messages" permission for.
-    * Note that DiscordBot will also not reply to commands in these channels.
+    * Note that DiscordBot will also not reply to commands in channels where this permission is not granted.
 * When a user joins or leaves the server
 * When a user changes status (nickname, game, online status, etc.)
 * When a channel (text or voice) is created or deleted on a server